martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element click selector.md

 Click More type makes the selector click on given buttons multiple times until there are no new elements appearing.
 A new element is considered an element that has unique text content.

+### Click element uniqueness

+When using *Click Once* only unique buttons will be clicked.
+When using *Click More* this helps to ignore buttons that don't generate more elements.

+ * Unique Text - buttons with identical text content are considered equal
+ * Unique HTML+Text - buttons with identical HTML and text content are considered equal
+ * Unique HTML - buttons with identical HTML and stripped text content are considered equal
+ * Unique CSS Selector - buttons with identical CSS Selector are considered equal

 ## Use cases